Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 My Experience Hiking Lawson Peak

 On my first visit to Lawson Peak, I was unprepared for the difficult final ascent.
-Despite giving it my all, I failed to find a safe way to make it to the top.
+Despite giving it my all, I failed to find a safe way to the top.
 Little did I know, however, that the solution was just a few steps further down the trail.
 When I got home, I sat down to lick my wounds and do some more research.
 One week later, I returned with the determination to succeed.

 I always enjoy a good challenge, and the view from the summit was more than worth the effort to get there.